mohitpai/journey-optimizer.en/help/using/start/user-interface.md

 * Click **Preferences** from your avatar, on the top right.
     ![](assets/preferences.png)
 * Then click the language displayed under your email address
 * Select your preferred language and click **Save**.
-You can select a second language in case the component you are using is not localized in your forst language.
+You can select a second language in case the component you are using is not localized in your first language.
     ![](assets/select-language.png)

 ## Search{#unified-search}